Student Hub

 Undergraduate Medical Student Elective

-To encourage the involvement of undergraduate medical students in the area of Haemophilia and other related disorders, the Council decided to create 4 awards, each of €1,000.00 for student projects in this area.
+To encourage the involvement of undergraduate medical students in the area of Haemophilia and other related bleeding disorders, the Council decided to create four awards, each of €1,000.00 for student projects in this area.
 The Council encourages the presentation and / or publication of the completed project at a relevant National and/or International meeting or in a relevant publication.

 Eligibility

-Application can be made by 2nd, 3rd, 4th or 5th year medical student from any Medical School in Ireland.
+Application can be made by 2nd 3rd 4th and 5th year medical students from any Medical School in Ireland.
 The Project must be undertaken with guidance and agreement of a Haematology Consultant involved in the provision of comprehensive care to patients with haemophilia or other related bleeding disorders in Ireland.
-The Medical Students need to get agreement from the appropriate treatment centre before they submit their application to the NHC

 Email: ncc@stjames.ie